 But conducting focus groups can be tricky.
 There are a lot of contributing factors to success and one misstep can lead to irrelevant consumer insights.

-The following 6 steps will help ensure that your focus groups are as successful as possible for getting inside the heads of consumers.
+The following 6 keys to focus groups will help ensure that your focus groups are as successful as possible for getting inside the heads of consumers.

 1. Know if a Focus Group is the Right Approach